verhas/javageci/CONFIGURATION.md

 ```

 Note that the name has to be `Config` in order to use the code
 generation support.
 (See more about it later.)
+The class can also be
+non-static and in special cases there is a reason to do that, but unless
+you want it to be non-static make it static.

 Generators also have a `private`, preferably `final` field